gravitational/teleport/docs/4.3/admin-guide.md

 setting up a [Trusted Cluster](trustedclusters.md) if you have workloads split across different networks/clouds.

-Teleport Node Tunneling lets you add a remote node to an existing Teleport Cluster.
+Teleport Node Tunneling lets you add a remote node to an existing Teleport Cluster via tunnel.
 This can be useful for IoT applications, or for managing a couple of servers in a different network.

 Similar to [Adding Nodes to the Cluster](#adding-nodes-to-the-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth